 At the Delaware National Estuarine Research Reserve, visit during the Blackbird Creek Fall Festival and try a canoe trip on the St. Jones or Blackbird Rivers.
 Check the special events calendar for details.

 Visit the Clearwater National Forest in northern Idaho to see the golden-maize color of western larch along the North Fork Clearwater River.
 Drive up Forest Road 250 starting at "the Bungalow," an old work station and undeveloped campsite at the junction of Forest Road 247.
 Along the route get out and hike along Fourth of July Pack Bridge (Trail 167).
-If you like what you see, consider staying in the area a little longer–rugged and rustic Coal Springs Peak Cabin is available through October 10.
+If you like what you see, consider staying in the area a little longer–rugged and rustic Cold Springs Peak Cabin is available into October.
 Contact the forest about trail and road conditions at (208) 476-4541.

 Try one of the scenic drives that passes through the Shawnee National Forest, such as the LaRue Pine Hills Road or Ohio River National Scenic Byway.
 The forest has miles of hiking trails, including a trail that leads from the site of one of the famous debates between Abraham Lincoln and Stephen Douglas.

 Here atop a rocky bluff, in what is now Effigy Mounds National Monument, an ancient people left 195 ancient burial mounds in the shapes of birds, reptiles and mammals.
 Within the monument, eleven miles of hiking trails wind through oak and aspen forest on the rim of the bluff, offering spectacular views of the fall scenery.
-October 6 and 7, 2012 is Hawkwatch Weekend, celebrating the fall migration in the heart of the Mississippi Flyway.
+Hawkwatch Weekend, the first weekend in October celebrates the fall migration in the heart of the Mississippi Flyway.
 Events will include live raptor demonstrations, adult educational programs, children's activities and hawk banding (catch and release).
-As a bonus, October is also Archaeology month in Iowa, so the park will have special programs and displays about the ancient people who lived here.
-Contact the park more information.
+As a bonus, October is also archaeology month in Iowa, so the park will have special programs and displays about the ancient people who lived here.
+Contact the park for more information.